nhsengland/NHSSynth/README.md

 ### Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions you wish to make are **greatly appreciated**, we encourage you to first raise an issue to discuss with the maintainers.
+If you are interested in contributing, please follow these steps:

 1. Fork the project
 2. Create your branch (`git checkout -b <yourusername>/<featurename>`)